steggy/pi-sys-start/README.md

-# Sys_Start
+# PI_Sys_Startup

+(In Process)

-Sys_Start is a PHP script used for Raspberry PI startup.
+Sys_Startup is a PHP script used for Raspberry PI startup.
-Instead of filling the CRON with @reboot I use this script to run all the gagets I want at startup
+Instead of filling the CRON with @reboot I use this script to run all the gadgets I want at startup

 I have also included logs and log rotate using logrotate.